lamhq/tech-notes/pages/devops/aws/compute/ec2/6-ami.md

 ## Overview

 An AMI provides the information required to launch an instance.
-It's just a blueprint for an EC2 instance.

 You must specify an AMI when you launch an instance.

+An AMI is available in only a single region.
+You can copy an AMI across AWS Region and launch an instance in another region.

+AMIs are stored on Amazon S3, however you cannot view or access them (in S3 console or S3 API).

 5 things you can base your AMI on:
 - Region